Attention-Deficit/Hyperactivity Disorder: Diagnosing ADHD

 Diagnosing ADHD in Adults

 It is not easy for a health care provider to diagnose ADHD in an adult.
 Sometimes, an adult will recognize the symptoms of ADHD in himself or herself when a son or daughter is diagnosed.
-Other times, they will seek professional help for themselves and find that their depression or anxiety is related to ADHD.
+Other times, they will seek professional help for themselves and find that their depression, anxiety, or other symptoms are related to ADHD.

 - Chronic lateness and forgetfulness